Information for Acropolis Museum

 - Avli Tou Thodori: This is a family-friendly restaurant that serves traditional Greek cuisine, including meat and fish dishes, as well as pasta and pizza.
 The restaurant has a large terrace that is perfect for families.

 - The Little Tree: This is a family-friendly, casual place that serves Mediterranean cuisine.
-The menu includes a variety of options, from sandwiches and salads to pasta and seafood, and it has a kids menu.
+The menu includes a variety of options, from sandwiches and salads to pasta and seafood, and it has a kid’s menu.

-How can a wheelchair user access the Acropolis museum and/or Parthenon in Athens, Greece?
+How can a wheelchair user access the Acropolis Museum and/or Parthenon in Athens, Greece?

 Is there an English guide available at The Acropolis Museum in Athens, Greece?

 Yes, there is an English guide available at the Acropolis Museum in Athens, Greece.
 The museum offers guided tours in English as well as other languages.
 These tours are led by trained guides who are experts in the history and culture of ancient Athens and the Acropolis.
-The guides provide detailed information about the artifacts and exhibits on display and also help visitors understand the historical and cultural context of the artifacts.
+The guides provide detailed information about the artefacts and exhibits on display and also help visitors understand the historical and cultural context of the artefacts.

 The museum also offers audio guides in various languages, including English, which are available for visitors at the museum’s ticket office.
-These audio guides provide detailed information about the artifacts and exhibits on display, and they are a great way to explore the museum at your own pace.
+These audio guides provide detailed information about the artefacts and exhibits on display, and they are a great way to explore the museum at your own pace.

 It’s always recommended to check the official website of the Acropolis Museum or contact them directly in advance to confirm the availability of guided tours in English and audio guides and any updates on the COVID-19 restrictions.